compose-x/ecs_composex/docs/syntax/compose_x/ecs.details/prometheus.rst

         x-prometheus:
           ContainersInsights: ContainersInsights

+Allows to define some settings to make ECS integration to Prometheus easy.

+At the moment, the integration focuses primarily in integration with ECS Insights integration and future version will add support for AWS AMP and other Prometheus clusters.

 .. tip::

     There are multiple examples of this features in `the Labs`_ for you to walk through

 ContainersInsights Syntax Reference
 =======================================